Hocus Pocus (1993 film): Development

-In the 1994 TV prequel Hocus Pocus: Begin the Magic, and on the film's Blu-ray release, producer David Kirschner explains how he came up with the idea for the film one night.
+In the 1994 TV documentary Hocus Pocus: Begin the Magic, and on the film's Blu-ray release, producer David Kirschner explains how he came up with the idea for the film one night.
 He and his young daughter were sitting outside and his neighbor's black cat strayed by.
 Kirschner invented a tale of how the Sanderson Sisters came about, stemming from the Winifred Brood.

 Hocus Pocus started life as a script by Mick Garris, that was bought by Walt Disney Pictures in 1984.
 The film's working title was Disney's Halloween House; it was much darker and scarier, and its protagonists were all 12-year-olds.
 Garris and Kirschner pitched it to Steven Spielberg's Amblin Entertainment; Spielberg saw Disney as a competitor to Amblin in the family film market at the time and refused to co-produce a film with his "rival."

 Writing

 Various rewrites were made to the script to make the film more comedic and made two of its young protagonists into teenagers; however, production was stalled several times until 1992, when Bette Midler expressed interest in the script and the project immediately went forward.
 Midler, who plays the central antagonist of the film (originally written for Cloris Leachman), is quoted as saying that Hocus Pocus "was the most fun I'd had in my career up to that point".